Fluctuation-dissipation relation in a non-equilibrium quantum fluid

 To motivate our investigations we recall that classical simple fluids subject to a fixed temperature gradient harbor correlations that are extraordinarily long-ranged \cite{Kirkpatrick_Cohen_Dorfman_1982c, Dorfman_Kirkpatrick_Sengers_1994, Ortiz_Sengers_2007}.
 For instance, the equal-time temperature-temperature correlation function diverges for small wave numbers $k$ as $1/k^4$.
 In real space, this corresponds to correlations that extend over the entire width of the sample and decay on the same scale \cite{Ortiz_Sengers_2007}.
 These correlations are generic in the sense that they do not require any fine tuning of parameters, and they are not related to any broken symmetry.
 Rather, they are the result of the coupling of the temperature fluctuations to the diffusive shear velocity.
 This surprising result has been confirmed theoretically by means of a variety of techniques \cite{Kirkpatrick_Cohen_Dorfman_1982a, Ronis_Procaccia_1982, Ortiz_Sengers_2007}, and it has been observed by many light scattering experiments, see Ref.~\cite{Sengers_Ortiz_Kirkpatrick_2016} and references therein.

 Despite being well established and confirmed, this phenomenon raises several questions that historically have not been emphasized.
 One is the fact, mentioned above, that the relevant correlation functions in a NESS are not in any obvious way related to response functions.
 Another question is whether the long-ranged correlations are tied to thermal fluctuation effects, or whether they are more generic and reflect some type of generalized rigidity \cite{Anderson_1984} that is present even in the zero-temperature limit and also manifests itself in the response of the system to external perturbations.
-Recent work on classical fluids has suggested the latter \cite{Kirkpatrick_Belitz_Dorfman_2021}, but a relation between correlation functions and response theory has been lacking.
+Recent work on classical fluids has suggested the latter \cite{Kirkpatrick_Belitz_Dorfman_2021}, but a relation between correlation functions and response theory has been lacking. {Part of the purpose of this Letter is to provide such a relation.}